plenderyou/vertx-kafka-service/README.md

 * `maxRetries`: Max number of retries until it consider the message failed (Default: infinite)
 * `initialRetryDelaySeconds`: Initial retry delay (Default: 1)
 * `maxRetryDelaySeconds`: Max retry delay since the retry delay is increasing (Default: 10)
+* `eventBusSendTimeout: the send timeout for the messages that are relayed to the Vertx Event Bus.
+That is the time the handler has to handle and respond to the message.`

 ### Example: